Quartzmaven/QuartzsConsole/README.md

 - Julie "Danger" Kennedy - Original console UI design
 - 4J Studios - for making the console editions
 - Mojang - for making Minecraft

+No, there won't be any support after 1.19.2.